2017 | Week of May 15 | #1203

 As your heard these, did you find yourself wincing a bit and thinking, “Wow.
 Maybe I better ask myself these questions?”
 Trust me, you’re not alone in that response.

 Technology in and of itself isn’t bad.
 How we use technology and where we let technology take us can be bad, very bad, especially for children.
 Remember—the Internet has become the number place for children to be exposed to gambling, pornography, violence, sex trafficking and more.
 Parents can’t be too careful these days.
 Of course, a child’s best teacher is the example his or her dad and mom set, even in using technology.
 So, when that Smartphone shows up at dinner tonight, consider carefully the little eyes and ears that are taking it all in.
-For your sake and their sake, let’s practice the mind of Christ, that Holy-Spirit granted wisdom, sharp powers of discernment, moderation in all things, and the admonition to use self-control—and then plug in to real life.
+For your sake and their sake, let’s practice the mind of Christ, seek Holy-Spirit granted wisdom, exercise sharp powers of discernment, model moderation in all things, and take seriously the admonition to use self-control—and then plug in to real life.

 For Wisconsin Family Council, I’m Julaine Appling, reminding you the prophet Hosea said, “My people are destroyed for lack of knowledge.”